 The nationwide real estate boom has reached a fever pace since the beginning of 2020.
 Across the country, housing prices are up more than 15% since last spring, driven by a variety of factors and new working trends.
 While the commercial real estate market has been hampered in the short term by the work-from-home movement, commercial and industrial real estate prices have been in a steadfast period of growth over the past ten years.
-If your business is growing, that makes now a great time to explore purchasing commercial real estate.
+If your business is growing, the current decrease in prices and historically low interest rates makes now a great time to explore purchasing commercial real estate.

 Industrial real estate, in particular, has experienced strong growth driven by the need for logistical space for e-commerce and technology companies.
 As an entrepreneur, your main job is to turn an operating profit on the goods and services you sell; but you can also gain many operational advantages out of owning your own space, and a secondary pathway to building wealth through your business.

 How the commercial real estate boom affects business owners

 When a boom happens in the commercial real estate market it has the potential to harm renters and benefit property owners.
 If your business rents its space, you could face spikes in rent as your lease renews and a growing share of the space’s rent goes to real estate taxes.
 Commercial rents have managed to grow at a rate over 5% per year for the past 10 years across New York State.

 In contrast, if your business owns its own commercial real estate, you can enjoy stable occupancy costs during a boom, and capital gains that come from your property becoming more valuable.
 Imaging being able to make the same monthly payment every month for the next 10 to 25 years!

 The benefits of owning your own commercial real estate